-We understand companies come in all shapes and sizes and built 15Five with flexibility in mind.
+We understand companies come in all shapes and sizes.
+Knowing that, we built 15Five with flexibility in mind.
 There are a variety of different ways you can organize your company when using 15Five, some of which are listed below.
+How you organize your company also impacts the visibility of Check-ins.
 If you have any questions regarding which visibility setting is best for your team, reach out to support@15five.com.
-Below are a few examples of visibility setups that could work for your team.
+Below are a few examples of visibility setups that could work for your company.

-Success Center article π: Request to follow someone else's 15Fives
+Success Center article 🗒: Request to follow someone else's Check-ins

 Traditional management hierarchy (default)

 By default, we have 15Five set up for a traditional management model.
-As the key administrator, you can add reports and reviewers and be able to drill down the organization.
-By drill down we mean that executives will see everyone's reports below them, managers will see their reporter's reports and anyone who reports to their reporters, and so on.
+As an account administrator, you can add direct reports and reviewers and be able to drill down the organization.
+By drill down we mean that executives will see everyone's Check-ins below them, managers will see their direct reports' Check-ins and anyone who reports to their direct reports, and so on.
 For more details on this default visibility, see this article.

 Note

-This default visibility setting cannot be turned off; ie we do not have the option to disable viewing reports through drill-down.
-Anyone above you in the hierarchy will be able to see you 15Fives and this cannot be changed.
+This default hierarchy visibility setting cannot be turned off; ie we do not have the option to disable viewing Check-ins through drill-down.
+Anyone above you in the hierarchy will be able to see your Check-ins and this cannot be changed.

 1. Invite your team, either in bulk or by individual.